APRIL QIU CHENG.

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the International Olympiad for Astronomy and Astrophysics and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.

 Since 2020, I have been heavily involved in writing astronomy tests and developing resources for the Astronomy event of Science Olympiad.
 A (nearly) comprehensive list of these can be found here.
-As of 2025, I am also involved in coaching the USA IOAA team.
-In Spring 2026, I plan to tutor at the New Jersey Northern State Prison as part of the Prison Teaching Initiative.
+In 2025, I was also involved in coaching the USA IOAA team.

 Other outreach involvements are in the works...

-- (ApJ 955 127) - Using astrophysically-motivated models to infer the formation origins of binary black holes (Zevin+ 2021), I updated the analysis with GWTC-3, made forecasts for GWTC-4, and explicitly showed the biases that arise from wrong or incomplete prior astrophysical knowledge.
+Using astrophysically-motivated models to infer the formation origins of binary black holes (Zevin+ 2021), I updated the analysis with GWTC-3, made forecasts for GWTC-4, and explicitly showed the biases that arise from wrong or incomplete prior astrophysical knowledge.

 The road ahead is long, but so is my journey thus far.
 In high school, I participated in the International Olympiad for Astronomy and Astrophysics and Science Olympiad.
 Without these outreach programs, I wouldn't be where I am.

 Since 2020, I have been heavily involved in writing astronomy tests and developing resources for the Astronomy event of Science Olympiad.
 A (nearly) comprehensive list of these can be found here.
-As of 2025, I am also involved in coaching the USA IOAA team.
-In Spring 2026, I plan to tutor at the New Jersey Northern State Prison as part of the Prison Teaching Initiative.
+In 2025, I was also involved in coaching the USA IOAA team.

 Other outreach involvements are in the works...